DioxusLabs/dioxus/docs/router/src/features/failures/named.md

 horrible user experience.
 Instead, it changes the path to `/` and shows some fallback content.

+> You can detect if the router is in the named navigation failure handling state
+> by checking if the [`FailureNamedNavigation`] name is present.

 The default fallback explains to the user that an error occurred and asks them to report the bug to the app developer.